ilyapashuk/VirtualBoxAccessableStarter/README.md

 This app makes that easy.

 You need only to start this app and then double-click your VM name or press the Enter key after focusing it.
-The app automatically starts the VM by passing the `--type separate` command-line argument to VBoxManage.
+The app automatically starts the VM by passing the `separate` argument to VirtualBox Main Api
+You can use the context menu to start machines in standard and background mode.
+Also, if machine is in saved state, you can reset it's state using this menu.
 ## Building

 To build this app: